UK Unmarried Partner

 3. Divide the remaining amount by 2.5 (the number of years the Visa is issued).

 For example, if you have £21,000 in savings, you can reduce the annual income requirement by £2,000.
-An amount of £62,500 (£88,500 from 11 April 2024) will completely eliminate the minimum income requirement of £18,600.
+An amount of £88,500 will completely eliminate the minimum income requirement of £29,000.
+For existing Visa holders on this route before 11 April 2024 and applying for Extension or Indefinite Leave to Remain, cash savings of £65,000 or £34,600 respectively will meet the previous minimum income requirement of £18,600 under the Appendix FM transitional arrangements.

 UK Unmarried Partner Visa Residence and Language Requirements